 Let us begin with the atom, the nucleus, and then the energy part!

-Matter (everything in this world) is made up of atoms.
+Matter (everything in this world) is composed of atoms.
 Atoms are so tiny that the eye cannot see.
-We can see them by using very powerful magnifying tools.
+We can see them by using powerful magnifying tools.
 In the center of this atom is the nucleus.

-Generally, nuclear is term for activities that occur within the nucleus of atoms.
+Generally, nuclear is a term for activities that occur within the nucleus of atoms.
 So, from that concept, Nuclear energy is energy from the activities in the core (nucleus) of the atom.
-This energy, however, needs to be harnessed, for it to become useful to us.
-So we will begin by learning two important words: Fusion and Fission.
+This energy, however, needs to be harnessed for it to become useful to us.
+So we will begin by learning two words: Fusion and Fission.